Shirley-Lee/datasharing/README.md

 1. There should be one table for each "kind" of variable
 1. If you have multiple tables, they should include a column in the table that allows them to be linked

-While these are the hard and fast rules, there are a number of other things that will make your data set much easier to handle.
-First is to include a row at the top of each data table/spreadsheet that contains full row names.
-So if you measured age at diagnosis for patients, you would head that column with the name `AgeAtDiagnosis` instead of something like `ADx` or another abbreviation that may be hard for another person to understand.

 Here is an example of how this would work from genomics.
 Suppose that for 20 people you have collected gene expression measurements with
 [RNA-sequencing](http://en.wikipedia.org/wiki/RNA-Seq).
 You have also collected demographic and clinical information